Andrew Morrison, Chief Technology and Data Officer, Digital Transformation Agency

 Sabina is an experienced Technology Leader with a broad background across strategy development and implementation, project portfolio management and delivering technology environments that meet and exceed expectations.
 Sabina has held senior roles in the Consumer goods industry, mining sector and large technology companies.
 With over twenty years of experience working in senior technology industry roles, including more than a decade in pan-regional roles covering Australia, Asia Pacific and EMEA, Sabina embodies the mantra of think Global, act Local.
 Sabina specialises in communicating the value of technology to senior business stakeholders and combines her experience with a passion for the end user experience, making her a true business partner.

-Moji Ghadimi, Head of AI & Quantum Algorithms, QCIF
+Moji Ghadimi, Head of AI & Quantum Algorithms, Queensland Cyber Infrastructure Foundation

 Moji Ghadimi joined QCIF in April 2025 as Head of AI and Quantum Algorithms, bringing over 15 years of experience across academia, government, and industry.
 Before joining QCIF, he held senior data science roles, including at Queensland Treasury, where he led emissions, energy, and economic modelling to support Net Zero policies.
 He also directed AI and MLOps teams in industry, deploying cloud-based AI solutions for healthcare, and led multi-disciplinary, national and international projects at UQ and Griffith University on cutting-edge quantum computing initiatives and data-driven health projects that shaped global health policies.
 Moji holds a PhD in Quantum Computing from Griffith University, where he developed methods to accelerate atom-based quantum computers in collaboration with Georgia Tech and Fraunhofer Institute, and a Master’s in Computational Physics.
 He is passionate about making advanced AI and quantum technologies accessible to researchers tackling complex challenges in diverse fields including health, bioinformatics, and traffic.
 His current work spans federated machine learning, quantum optimisation, and large-scale AI initiatives.